Out-Law / Your Daily Need-To-Know

 A recently published Bill will, when enacted, subject certain third country transactions based in Ireland to government reviews.

-Under the terms of the Screening of Third Country Transactions Bill, parties to Irish transactions would have to notify the minister for enterprise, trade and employment about transactions involving third countries outside of another EEA jurisdiction or Switzerland with a value of up to €2,000,000, or that relate – directly or indirectly – to Ireland’s critical infrastructure, including energy, transport, water, processing of personal data and health.
+Under the terms of the Screening of Third Country Transactions Bill, parties to Irish transactions would have to notify the minister for enterprise, trade and employment about transactions involving third countries outside of another EEA jurisdiction or Switzerland with a value of equal to or greater than €2,000,000 and that relate – directly or indirectly – to Ireland’s critical infrastructure, including energy, transport, water, processing of personal data and health.

 Parties must also notify the minister if such a transaction involves the use of critical technologies such as artificial intelligence, cybersecurity, and defence, as well as the supply of energy, raw materials or food.
 If a transaction is notifiable, the parties must inform the minister of it at least 10 days before its anticipated completion.